Accounting system for small businesses: types and setup

 What is small business accounting?

-Think of it as the story of your business, told through numbers.
-It helps you plan for growth and manage cash flow with confidence, so you can focus on running your business, not just your books.
+With the right system in place, you can plan for growth and manage cash flow with confidence, so you can focus on running your business, not just your books.

 Basic accounting terms you need to know